Hossein-1990/Mathematica-in-GR-and-Cosmology/README.md

 - The full explanation of examples, is above them.
 - My Mathematica's vesrion is 12.1
-- Mathematica's notation in in according to Wald's book
+- Mathematica's notation is in according to Wald's book
 - if you found any errors, don't hesitate to contact me

 Examples